-- Provide agricultural and nonagricultural employers with information, services, and assistance related to labor issues and needs - Accept job postings while performing outreach activities in the field - Refer MSFWs to the nearest Workforce Solutions Office and one-stop centers to receive services - Refer qualified MSFWs from the MSFW Outreach Log and from previous contacts through follow-up activities, when there is a job or jobs available for referral - Select qualified MSFWs from the MSFW Outreach Log and offer a job development plan to enhance the MSFWs' applications with additional and/or transferable occupational skills, and matching options for nonagricultural jobs, when there are no job openings available for referral of MSFWs to suitable employment

-B. Providing technical assistance to outreach workers.
-Technical assistance must include trainings, conferences, additional resources, and increased collaboration with other organizations on topics such as one-stop center services (i.e. availability of referrals to training, supportive services, and career services, as well as specific employment opportunities), the employment service complaint system, information on the other organizations serving MSFWs in the area, and a basic summary of farmworker rights, including their rights with respect to the terms and conditions of employment.
+- Provide agricultural and nonagricultural employers with information, services, and assistance related to labor issues and needs - Accept job postings while performing outreach activities in the field - Refer MSFWs to the nearest Workforce Solutions Office and one-stop centers to receive services - Refer qualified MSFWs from the MSFW Outreach Log and from previous contacts through follow-up activities, when there is a job or jobs available for referral - Select qualified MSFWs from the MSFW Outreach Log and offer a job development plan to enhance the MSFWs' applications with additional and/or transferable occupational skills, and matching options for nonagricultural jobs, when there are no job openings available for referral of MSFWs to suitable employment - 2.
+Providing technical assistance to outreach staff.
+Technical assistance must include trainings, conferences, additional resources, and increased collaboration with other organizations on topics such as one-stop center services (i.e. availability of referrals to training, supportive services, and career services, as well as specific employment opportunities), the Employment Service and Employment-Related Law Complaint System ("Complaint System" described at 20 CFR 658 Subpart E), information on the other organizations serving MSFWs in the area, and a basic summary of farmworker rights, including their rights with respect to the terms and conditions of employment.